cemysf/cemysf.github.io/cv.md

 - Applying novel **deep learning** architectures and loss functions for the problem
 - Exploring/implementing novel **sensor fusion** architectures with radar and camera data

+We have also [published](https://ieeexplore.ieee.org/document/9114871) this work on 2020 IEEE Radar Conference.

 ---

 ### Parking Spot Occupancy Detection